Mandai Wildlife Bridge: History

 The bridge spans 140 m over Mandai Lake Road.
 The bridge was completed on 6 December 2019 after 2 1/2 years of construction.
 Trees have been planted on the bridge to replicate a forest environment for animals to use as a crossing although it will take 5 to 10 years for the canopy to mature.
 The trees planted are of varying heights in order to better replicate a forest environment.
 The bridge does not actually go into the Central Catchment Nature Reserve but connects two buffer zones which have been established adjacent to the reserve.
 The buffer zones help ensure that the reserve itself is not impacted by the structure.

 The bridge is part of a long-term project to develop the area in an environmentally friendly way.
 The long-term project will include reforestation of the area, as part of a 10-year Mandai Ecological Reforestation Plan.
-The project will also add a new bird park and a rainforest park to the area, which already contains the Singapore Zoo, the Night Safari and the River Safari attractions.
+The project will also add a new bird park and a rainforest park to the area, which already contains the Singapore Zoo, the Night Safari and the River Wonders attractions.